rmlibre/aiootp/PREADME.rst

     aiootp.commons

-    # The basic utilities & abstractions of the package's architechture ->
+    # The basic utilities & abstractions of the package's architecture ->

     aiootp.generics